 • Silver Award Pork and Red Onion Marmalade Sausage - Outdoor reared Pork blended with locally made Elizabeth Smedley Red Onion Marmalade.
 A unique and tasty award winner.

 Pork and Leek combined with tender baby Leeks and lightly seasoned.

-Farm Sausage Pork, Honey and Mustard Delicate notes of honey and mustard seeds.
+Farm Sausage Pork and Mustard Delicate notes of mustard seeds.

 Farm Trio combination of what you fancy, packed individually in 3's.

 Farm Pork and Sun dried tomato with a hint of sweet basil.

 Farm Pork and Apple succulent pieces of apple blended with traditional herbs.

 Venison Sausage rich dark meat blended to make the perfect game sausage.

 Wild Boar a subtle game flavour with delicate herbs.